Take A Soak In Suds With A Prague Beer Bath – Estimated reading time: 8 minutes

 You then climb into bed and are wrapped in fresh linens.
 You spend the following 30 minutes lying there alone, revelling in relaxation of it all.
 During this time, you’ll sweat and give your skin time to absorb all of the ingredients in the beer bath.

 The treatment concludes with a 20 minute massage.
-You can even direct the masseuse to which area of your body to focus on.
+You can even direct the masseuse focus on a certain area of your body.
 As I have a desk job, I asked her to concentrate on my neck, shoulders, and back.
-My massage turned out to be so blissful that I fell asleep toward the end of it.
+My massage turned out to be so blissful that I actually fell asleep for the last few minutes.

 Prague Beer Spa Bernard